vietnd69/dst-api-webdocs/docs/api-vanilla/components/builder.md

 - `Sanity` - Some crafting can affect sanity
 - `ActionHandler` - For triggering building actions
 - `Prototyper` - For workstations that enhance crafting abilities
+- `Skilltreeupdater` - For skills that unlock recipes (added in API 624447)

 ## See also